Kartik-Katkar/Android-Development-Projects/README.md

 # Android-Development-Projects

-All android projects done till date
+This repo contains al the android development projects done in JAVA